 - Can measure up to 100 yards within a yard of accuracy.
 It can seek out the pin up to 275 yards away which is more than enough for most people.

 - Fog and waterproof protection allows this product to work in all conditions and you won’t have to worry about it breaking down.

 - Extremely compact and lightweight.
 It won’t take up much space in your bag and won’t be burdensome to carry around all day.

-- Long lasting battery ensures you can enjoy all this rangefinder’s features.
+- The long-lasting battery ensures you can enjoy all this rangefinder’s features.

 - Crisp and easy to read LCD screen makes sure you can read the measurements without needing your reading glasses.

 The price for the 200 is excellent too, and it’s moderately priced.
 You get a full 1-year warranty too, and I’m sure you’ll get much more use than that.

 Nikon Coolshot 80i VR

 Nikon is an optics giant, and they make various cameras, binoculars, and of course range finders.
 Their Coolshot 80i VR is one of the top products on this list and is one all serious golfers should consider.

 You’ll be covered in terms of measurements too.
 How far can this product measure?
 Up to 1000 yards.
 No matter where you’re golfing, you won’t need more than that.
 Plus, you’re guaranteed accurate distances within a yard too.